aryelsoares/hardware-benchmark/README.md

 - **k10temp-pci-00c3**
   - Adapter: PCI adapter
     - Tctl:         +26.2°C
-- **nvme-pci-0a00**
-  - Adapter: PCI adapter
-    - Composite:    +40.9°C
-    - Sensor 1:     +40.9°C
-    - Sensor 2:     +26.9°C
 - **amdgpu-pci-0300**
   - Adapter: PCI adapter
     - edge:         +35.0°C
     - junction:     +35.0°C
     - mem:          +46.0°C
-- **nvme-pci-0700**
-  - Adapter: PCI adapter
-    - Composite:    +39.9°C

-Temperature data is obtained as subfeature and the processing order is relevant for analysis, including quantity.
-By default, both nvme-pci sensors will be ignored.
+Temperature data is obtained as subfeature and checked by chip prefixes, so in this case it's **k10temp** and **amdgpu**, respectively.
+Each file in the headers folder has paths for data extraction.

 # Instructions